Israa-Odeh/APIsPractice/README.md

 Enables users to:
 - Access weather information for a particular city.
 - Acquire weather details for a list of Palestinian cities.
+- Arranges the JSON response into text files for easier reading.

 ## JSONPlaceholderAPI_POST